WeCareApp/native-base-web/README.md

 Migrate from NativeBase projects
 --------------------------------
 It is probable to migrate your [NativeBase](http://nativebase.io/) project to a native-base-web project without changing lots of your code.

+In 0.02 fix the tap to close binding time latency

 *WIP*